X-Men: First Class

 Is it any good?

-Although X-MEN: FIRST CLASS isn't perfect -- it's a bit too long, some scene transitions are abrupt (it can feel like you're being handed classified intelligence dossiers left and right), and the dialogue has its bumpy moments -- it's more fun to focus on what's right.
-The brilliant casting, for starters, especially when it comes to McAvoy and Fassbender.
+X-MEN: FIRST CLASS isn't perfect -- it's a bit too long, some scene transitions are abrupt, and the dialogue has its bumpy moments.
+But it's more fun to focus on what's right: the brilliant casting, for starters, especially when it comes to McAvoy and Fassbender.
 Compared to the others, they're practically conducting a master class in thespianism, regardless of the movie's otherwordly plotlines.

 Families can talk about...